Real-time 3D human action recognition based on Hyperpoint sequence: Experiments

+Fig. \ref{fig5} demonstrates the computation graph of SequentialPointNet.
+Taking the Hyperpoint-mixing layer as the watershed, SequentialPointNet can be divided into a front part and a back part.
+Since there is no cross-frame computational dependency, operations of the front part can be divided into frame-level units executed in parallel.
+Each frame-level unit includes a Hyperpoint embedding module and all space dislocation layers.
+The back part only contains the network architectures of low computational complexity including the Hyperpoint-mixing operation and a classifier head.
+Therefore, the main operations ($i.e.$, the front part) in SequentialPointNet can be executed in a frame-level parallel manner, based on which the modeling efficiency is greatly improved.

-\subsection{Memory usage and computational efficiency}
+\subsubsection{Memory usage and computational efficiency}

-In this section, we evaluate the memory usage, computational efficiency and parallelism of our method.
 Experiments are conducted on the machine with one Intel(R) Xeon(R) W-3175X CPU and one Nvidia RTX 3090 GPU.
-In Table VII, the number of parameters, the number of floating point operations (FLOPs), and the running time of our SequentialPointNet are compared with MeteorNet, 3DV-PointNet++, P4Transformer, and PSTNet.
-The running time is the network forward inference time per point cloud sequence and counted in the same way as 3DV-PointNet++.
-FLOPs of MeteorNet, P4Transformer, and PSTNet are not provided by their authors.
+In Table \ref{table6}, the number of parameters and the running time of our SequentialPointNet are compared with MeteorNet, 3DV-PointNet++, P4Transformer, and PSTNet.
+The running time is the network forward inference time per point cloud sequence.